diamantidis/AppEventTracker/README.md

 [![codecov](https://codecov.io/gh/diamantidis/AppEventTracker/branch/master/graph/badge.svg)](https://codecov.io/gh/diamantidis/AppEventTracker)

-AppEventTracker is an iOS library to automatically track various events by injecting code to different functions, like for example `viewDidLoad`.
+AppEventTracker is an iOS library to automatically track various events by injecting code to different functions, like for example `viewDidLoad`, `didReceiveMemoryWarning` or `sendAction`.
-The initial reason behind this library is to track the last 10 for example events before a crash so that the user can get a better understanding of the user flow before the crash.
+The initial reason behind this library is to track the last 10, for example, events before a crash so that the user can get a better understanding of the user flow before the crash.

 ## Example
 To run the example project, clone the repo, and run `pod install` from the Example directory first.